 “NEVER WORK WITH CHILDREN, ANIMALS OR DINOSAURS!”

-Missed the first part?
+Missed Part One?
 Read it HERE

 Words: Lee Relph